WcsGrid#

 After successful gridding, you can obtain the resulting datacube with the

-method.
-The associated weight cube is accessible withget_weights
+get_datacubemethod.
+The associated weight cube is accessible withget_weights.- Parameters:

 - lons, lats